My Story.

 It's not until now, sitting here today, that I've started to process the things I used to hear and believe to be true.

 We all have our triggers and certain sayings that we probably don't even realise we say.
 But words matter.
 They matter a lot.
 And when you’re trapped inside of a continual closed circuit of mass media, being fed that the way we are and the things we’re doing are not enough, we start to believe it.
 For years, we have been told that we must look a certain way in order to be accepted into the ‘attractive’ bracket of society.
-A superior class of super-humans with powers of salad making and eternal strength.

 Fuck this.